shaymeister/einherjar/README.md

 ![Vega Graphics](/images/altair.png?raw=true "Queries")

 # Installation
-Einherjar is currently tested on the Windows Subsystem for Linux(UBUNTU) and Red Hat To install from a fresh linux terminal:
+Einherjar is currently tested on the Windows Subsystem for Linux(UBUNTU), Ubuntu, and Red Hat To install from a fresh linux terminal:
 ```
     sudo apt update